 AUBG celebrated International Women’s Day, March 8, with four outstanding examples of leaders who gathered for a panel discussion in Elieff Center.
 The event was devoted to the lessons they learned in their respective careers and fields, as well as the knowledge and advice they could share with AUBG students, alumni, and friends.
 The organizers, CIDC at AUBG and the Development Office, chose the home of AUBG’s Executive MBA program which has been inspiring leaders for the past 20 years.
-Supported by the AUBG Alumni Association, the event brought together alumni from different classes who joined the networking part to discuss further the concept of equity and how it could be achieved.
+Supported by the AUBG Alumni Association and the generous donation of former AUBG President and aspiring female leader Julia Watkins, the event brought together alumni from different classes who joined the networking part to discuss further the concept of equity and how it could be achieved.

 The panelists were representatives of the corporate, startup, and nonprofit worlds.
 They shared the personal lessons they have learned on the leadership journey but also gave insights on the broader institutional-level change and how it could be achieved.
 The moderator of the event was Business professor Elena Radeva, who led the guests and the audience to open up their horizons.